 - Eventually more sales

-To sum up, a brand needs to deploy behavioral analytics to understand the needs and wants of its target audience.
-Not knowing it means resorting to a scattershot campaign that simply does not work in today’s environment.
+To summarize, a brand needs to utilize behavioral analytics to comprehend the needs and desires of its target audience.
+Not knowing it means resorting to a scattershot campaign that is ineffective in today's environment.